HMR-Net: Hierarchical Modular Routing for Cross-Domain Object Detection in Aerial Images: Experiments

-\end{itemize} To evaluate detection performance across varying object sizes, we report AP metrics stratified by object scale.
-Moreover, given the high resolution and object density in remote sensing imagery, we also define size categories based on bounding box dimensions (in pixels) after resizing inputs following \cite{wang2021tiny, liu2024tiny}.
-AP$_S$ corresponds to small objects with bounding box sizes smaller than $32\times32$ pixels, AP$_M$ captures medium objects between $32\times32$ and $64\times64$ pixels, and AP$_L$ denotes large objects that are larger than $64\times64$ pixels.
-These ranges are selected based on the empirical size distributions observed in the datasets.
-Additionally, to evaluate the performance of our model for open-category detection, same as the common zero-shot object detection (ZSD) setup \cite{bansal2018zero, huang2022robust}, we use Recall@100 (RE@100) with IoU of $0.4, 0.5, 0.6$ and mAP on test images that only contain unseen categories.
+To evaluate performance across object scales, we report AP metrics stratified by object size.
+Following \cite{wang2021tiny, liu2024tiny}, object categories are defined using bounding box dimensions after image resizing: AP$_S$ for objects smaller than $32\times32$ pixels, AP$_M$ for objects between $32\times32$ and $64\times64$ pixels, and AP$_L$ for objects larger than $64\times64$ pixels.
+For open-category detection, following the standard zero-shot detection (ZSD) protocol \cite{bansal2018zero, huang2022robust}, we report Recall@100 (RE@100) at IoU thresholds of 0.4, 0.5, and 0.6, as well as mAP on test images containing only unseen categories.